NervanaSystems/ngraph/doc/sphinx/source/howto/import.rst

 ..
 Importing models from NNVM
    ---------------------------

-.. if you work on NNVM you can add this instuction here.
+.. if you work on NNVM you can add this instruction here.